 7. Utilities

-In fire investigation reports, the utilities portion helps assess the status and role of things like electricity, gas, and water to determine their impact on the fire.
+In fire investigation reports, the utility portion helps assess the status and role of things like electricity, gas, and water to determine their impact on the fire.
 Here's what would be documented:

 Electrical Main